vippsas/vipps-plugins/vipps-plugin-development.md

 Use this info as a guideline to make sure documentation and the required features are followed.
 These requirements are in addition to the features described in [our default checklists](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner#finishing-the-integration-and-going-live).

-The following sections must be added to plugin/module description:
+The following sections must be added to the plugin/module description.

 ### Documentation